Security guard: Terminology and titles

-The latter are often highly trained, sometimes armed depending on contracts agreed upon with clientele, and are more likely to interact with the general public and to confront the criminal element.
-These employees tend to take pride in the title "Security Officer" or "Protection Officer" and disdain the label of "guard".
-Security jobs vary in pay and duties.
-There is sometimes little relationship between duties performed and compensation, for example some mall "security officers" who are exposed to serious risks earn less per hour than "industrial security guards" who have less training and responsibility.
-However, there are now more positions in the security role that separate not just the titles, but the job itself.
-The roles have progressed and so have the areas for which security people are needed.
+Security guards may be highly trained and armed, depending on legal provisions and contracts agreed upon with clients.
+They are more likely to interact with the general public and confront criminal elements.
+There is sometimes little relationship between duties performed and compensation; for example, some mall "security officers" who are exposed to serious risks earn less per hour than "industrial security guards" who have less training and responsibility.
 The term "agent" can be confusing in the security industry because it can describe a civil legal relationship between an employee and their employer or contractor ("agent of the owner" in California PC 602), and also can describe a person in government service ("Special Agent Jones of the Federal Bureau of Investigation".)
-The title "agent" can be confused with bail enforcement agents, also known as "bounty hunters", who are sometimes regulated by the same agencies which regulate private security.
-The term "agent" is also used in other industries, such as banking agents, loan agents and real estate agents.
+In the United States, the term "agent" may be confused with bail enforcement agents, also known as "bounty hunters", who are often regulated by the same agencies that regulate private security.
+The term "agent" is also used in other industries, such as banking, loans, and real estate.
 Security agents are often employed in loss prevention and personal or executive protection (bodyguards) roles.
 They typically work in plainclothes (without a uniform), and are usually highly trained to act lawfully in direct defense of life or property.

-Security officers are private citizens, and therefore are bound by the same laws and regulations as the citizenry they are contracted to serve, and therefore are not allowed to represent themselves as law enforcement under penalty of law.